 3. Don’t use public Wi-Fi to access financial information or make online purchases.
 It’s very easy for hackers to steal information from public internet servers.
 Furthermore, you should never leave your laptop or cell phone in a vulnerable position (i.e. at the breakfast table while you run to the bathroom or on your beach chair while you take a dip).
 This might seem like common sense, but it’s easy to let your guard down when you’re on island time!

 4. Use a prepaid debit card specifically designated for traveling.
 A prepaid travel card will help you stay within your budget while you’re on vacation and keep your personal information safe.
-Prepaid travel cards, like the First Financial First Choice Prepaid Reloadable Card, is not linked to your checking or savings account, so if your card information is compromised, you’ll have less of a mess to clean up down the road.* Another bonus: you won’t have to worry about foreign ATM skimmers and various other threats to your financial data while trying to relax on vacation.
-Interested in learning more about getting started with a First Financial Prepaid Card before your trip?
-Stop into your nearest branch, or click here.
+Prepaid travel cards, are not linked to your checking or savings account, so if your card information is compromised, you’ll have less of a mess to clean up down the road.
+Another bonus: you won’t have to worry about foreign ATM skimmers and various other threats to your financial data while trying to relax on vacation.

 5. Research, research, research.
 It’s important to learn the ins and outs of your destination and do some digging to find out what areas are safe and what areas should be avoided.
 A good place to start?
 Read hotel reviews online to see what neighborhoods and destinations other travelers recommend.
 If a location seems unsafe or makes you feel uncomfortable, you should leave right away.
 Download the State Department’s Smart Traveler app (travel.state.gov) and sign up for the State’s Smart Traveler Enrollment Program (STEP), which allows U.S. citizens who are traveling abroad to enroll their trip with the nearest U.S. embassy or consulate.